pay-theory/payment-components/README.md

 ## Styling the container

 To style the input container simply provide your own CSS for the pay theory containers you create.

-Individual input containers should be at least 340px wide, pay-theory-credit-card combined input should be 400px;
+*Individual pay-theory-credit-card-number containers should be at least 340px wide, pay-theory-credit-card combined input should be 400px*

 ```css
 #pay-theory-credit-card-number,